-Grades will be determined based on student performance on three unit exams, lab exercises, and two class assignments.
+Grades will be determined based on student performance on three unit exams, and a series of lab exercises.
 A curving strategy is used to normalize student group performance; point totals from the assignments are added together, weighted, and graphed as a density function.
 Natural breaks and overall class GPA are then used to assign letter grades of A-F. Weights for individual assignments are:

-Unit Exams (three) 60%
+Unit Exams (three) 60% Lab Exercises 40%

-Lab Exercises 30%

-Class Assignments (two) 10%

 See the Lab Syllabus for details on Lab Exercises.
-Both the labs and the assignments are intended as experiential learning opportunities-less so at assessing student performance.
-We will provide details on each element as they arise throughout the semester.
+Please note that the labs are intended as experiential learning opportunities-less so at assessing student performance.